julianlam/feps/fep/ef61/fep-ef61.md

 (This section is non-normative.)

-### 'ap' URL syntax
+### 'ap' URI syntax

-'ap' URLs are not valid URIs per [RFC-3986].
+'ap' URIs are not valid per [RFC-3986].
 To make them valid, the authority component can be percent-encoded:

 ```
 ap://did%3Akey%3Az6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/actor